BhujayKumarBhatta/server-perf-analytics/README.md

 Steps involved for cobining the metrics are:

-Open benchmark.log and find the line starting with " load test start time" Then on the same line extract the time information {{T}} 	"Mon Dec 27 15:54:02 IST 2021" extract time per request resp time {{RESP_TIME}} and fail requst {{FAIL_REQ}}
+Open benchmark.log and find the line starting with " load test start time"

+Then on the same line extract the time information {{T}} 	"Mon Dec 27 15:54:02 IST 2021"

+extract time per request resp time {{RESP_TIME}} and fail requst {{FAIL_REQ}}

 	Time per request:       361.828 [ms] (mean)

 	Failed requests:        4055

-Then open output file which is combined KPI.CSV and the resp time and failed request as a new column Now open perf_mon_summ.csv find the time peak T to be reforamtted to match the timestamp perf_mon_sum.csv example
+Then open output file which is combined KPI.CSV and the resp time and failed request as a new column

+Now open perf_mon_summ.csv find the time peak T to be reforamtted to match the timestamp perf_mon_sum.csv example

 	27-12 15:54:18|

-For each Column (CPU/MEM etc) corrosponding to this minute (15:54) there will 30 values in the 15:54:18, 15:54:19 ... etc Will take avg of this value and update the KPI.csv Also check during the same time open the random_stress.txt whether any fault injected or not If any fault detected during the time then Mark fault injected along with type of fault else mark none then iterate this process ,
+For each Column (CPU/MEM etc) corrosponding to this minute (15:54) there will 30 values in the 15:54:18, 15:54:19 ... etc

+Will take avg of this value and update the KPI.csv

+Also check during the same time open the random_stress.txt whether any fault injected or not.
+If any fault detected during the time then Mark fault injected along with type of fault else mark none	then iterate this process ,